evercoinx/meme-tools/README.md

 # Token Pre Launch Plan

+1. Run `yarn setenv:prod` to set the _production_ environment.

+2. Temporarily, set this environment variable in the _.env.production_ file like:

+    - `TOKEN_SYMBOL=TOKEN`

-1. Run `yarn generate-shares` to generate pool shares for the snipers.
+3. If needed, run `yarn generate-shares` to generate pool shares for the snipers.

-2. Set the environment variables below in the _.env.production_ file:
+4. Set these environment variables in the _.env.production_ file:

     - `LOG_LEVEL`
     - `PINATA_JWT`